DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 68 - 07.31.2025.md

 ***Long Rest***
 - Veyllis needs to careful when casting Turn Undead.
 - Adi says whoever cuts off the head of the witch lady gets to name the zombies.
+- A giant roc targets Friend.
+We fight it off from the Bridge.
+Adi disguises himself as Friend.